 Use capital effectively.
 Maximize the funding capacity of the SADW Fund (as well as other funds that are part of the overall SAFER Program) while minimizing administrative costs to ensure that safe drinking water solutions are being provided to as many people and communities as possible.

 Maintain financial integrity.
-Financial integrity is imperative to the success of the SAFER program.
+Financial integrity is imperative to the success of the SAFER Program.
 Effective internal controls ensure that the Program’s finances are dependable and trustworthy, and that fraud is prevented.

 Provide exceptional customer service and project management.
 Engage with and communicate with grantees at all stages of a project, from the pre-application, to scope discussions, to project implementation, and reimbursement of eligible costs.
 Ensure that potential delays or risks to projects are tackled proactively in coordination with DDW, LPAs, or TA providers to avoid the delay of solutions.

 Ensure transparency and accountability.
-Engage with Advisory Group and community members throughout the implementation of the SAFER program using community engagement and outreach.
-Regularly update the SAFER website with information on the amount of SAFER funds used and drinking water success stories.
+Engage with Advisory Group and community members throughout the implementation of the SAFER Program using community engagement and outreach.
+Regularly update the SAFER Program website with information on the amount of SAFER funds used and drinking water success stories.

 Short-Term Goals